A Super Version of a Theorem of Fricke-Klein: Preliminaries

 Looking at the first factor the claim follows. \end{proof} \begin{definition} For a multilinear $F \in K[V^d]$ the homogeneous polynomial $\mathcal{R}F$ defined by $\mathcal{R}F(v) := F(v, v, \ldots, v)$ is called the (full) restitution of $F$. \end{definition} By construction we also have the following result. \begin{proposition} Assume $\operatorname{char} k = 0$ and let $V$ be a finite dimensional representation of a supergroup $G$.
 Then every homogeneous invariant $f \in K[V]^G$ of degree $d$ is the full restitution of a multilinear invariant $F \in K[V^d]^G$. \end{proposition} \begin{proof} Again, $\mathcal{R} \colon K[V^d]_{(1, \ldots, 1)} \to K[V]_d$ is a linear $\mathrm{GL}(V)$-equivariant operator and we have $\mathcal{R} \mathcal{P} f = d! f$ by the property (c) of the lemma above.
 In fact, $f$ is the full restitution of $\frac{1}{d!}\mathcal{P}f$, which is a multihomogeneous invariant. \end{proof} We continue building up all necessary results, now we will begin describing how to translate vector invariants to matrix invariants.
 Firstly, we will state the first fundamental theorem for $GL(V)$ \begin{theorem} Let $V$ be a finite dimensional super vector space.
 The multilinear invariants under the natural $GL(V)$-action are given by

-and all its transforms under the symmetric group \end{theorem} It remains to show, that the pairings are still given by traces, which is essentially just a retelling of Procesi \cite{procesi1976invariants}, but with the word super attached. \begin{proposition} Let V be a $p|q$ dimensional super vector space and $V^\vee$ its dual.
+and all its transforms under the symmetric group \end{theorem} It remains to show, that the pairings are still given by traces, just like in \cite{procesi1976invariants}. \begin{proposition} Let V be a $p|q$ dimensional super vector space and $V^\vee$ its dual.
 We take $\langle \cdot, \cdot \rangle: V \otimes V^\vee \rightarrow k$, then